- 01Hard money loans at 10-13% interest make sense when the deal produces a 25%+ return — the spread is what matters, not the rate

 Portfolio lenders are banks and credit unions that keep loans on their own books instead of selling them to Fannie Mae or Freddie Mac.
 Because they don't sell, they don't follow Fannie's rigid underwriting rules.

 What that means for you: flexibility.
-Interest-only periods — 1-3 years, then amortize.
+Interest-only periods of 1-3 years before amortization kicks in.
 Blanket loans across multiple properties.
 No limit on financed properties.
 LTVs up to 80% based on their own appraisal standards.

 Rates run 7-9%, depending on the relationship.
-A lot of portfolio lenders will discount the rate if you keep deposits with them or bring additional business.
-It's a relationship play — not a rate-shopping play.
+Many portfolio lenders discount the rate if you keep deposits with them or bring additional business.
+It's a relationship play, not a rate-shopping play.

 The downside: shorter terms.
 Five years, seven, maybe ten — with a balloon payment.
 You'll need to refi or sell before the balloon hits.
 Plan your exit before you sign.

 Where to find them: local and regional banks, community credit unions.
-Start with banks that advertise "investor-friendly lending" or "commercial real estate loans."
+Look for banks that advertise "investor-friendly lending" or "commercial real estate loans."
 Call the commercial lending desk, not the mortgage desk.
-In markets like Cleveland or Memphis, ask other investors which local banks are writing these — word of mouth is how you find the good ones.
+In markets like Cleveland or Memphis, ask other investors which local banks are writing these deals — word of mouth is how you find the good ones.

 When to Use Each Product